denten-books/plain-text/3-format.md

 ### Smart Contracts

-Reading for format involves the reconstruction of rules that govern the transformation of text, thereby giving us a notion of literal surface and depth that differs from their figurative senses.
+Reading for format involves the reconstruction of rules that govern the transformation of text, thereby creating a notion of literal surface and depth that differs from their figurative senses.
 Metaphorically-speaking, textual depth refers to concealed structures of meaning, literary formulae, signification, or ideology.
 In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense between layers of glass, plastic, liquid crystal, aluminum, iridium, and oxide.
-The move between paper and such *composite* media carries with it a profound shift in the physical affordances of everyday document.
+The move between paper and such *composite media* carries with it a profound shift in the physical affordances of everyday document.
 Not much space separates ink from paper.
 There, textuality lies flat, in two dimensions.
 What you see is truly what you get.
-Not so on the screen connected to other screens.
+Not so on the screen connected to other drives, keyboards, and screens.
 Networked and time-shared textuality extends into the third dimension, away from the reader and deep into the bowels of the machine.

+I would like to conclude this chapter

-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@ncs_open_1981; @ncs_national_1988;
-@day_revised_1995].[^ln3-layers] These protocols further envelop a document already thickly stratified by the Document Object Model.[^ln3-domlayer]
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers of communication involved in the simple act of sending an email or reading a newspaper online.
+It includes the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication.[^ln3-layers] These protocols further envelop a content already thickly stratified within the document object model, as I have described it above [@miller_iso_1981, 285; @ncs_open_1981;
+@ncs_national_1988; @day_revised_1995].[^ln3-domlayer]

 [^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.